slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 >
 > `Maybe she didn't trust that I would continue with therapy if the physiological addiction didn't send me there by threat.`
 >
-> `But she reassured, I'll be weaned off from the benzos,` *right after* `discharge from the hospital by the outpatient psychiatrist.`
+> `But she reassured, I'll be weaned off  by the outpatient psychiatrist from the benzos,` *right after* `discharge from the hospital.`

 **PSYCHIATRIST 3:** "Benzos can be safely taken for years.
 You need to take them.
 I want to increase the dose.
 Did you pull your hair out yourself?"